 Newington in Hartford County, Connecticut — The American Northeast (New England)

 Location.
-41° 41.65′ N, 72° 43.866′ W. Marker is in Newington, Connecticut, in Hartford County.
-Marker is on Garfield Street 0.1 miles south of Mill Street, on the left when traveling south.
+41° 41.891′ N, 72° 43.418′ W. Marker is in Newington, Connecticut, in Hartford County.
+Marker is at the intersection of Main Street and Cedar Street, on the left when traveling south on Main Street.
 Touch for map.
-Located in Mill Pond Park.
+Located at the south end of the Center Green.
 Marker is in this post office area: Newington CT 06111, United States of America.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Newington, Connecticut (within shouting distance of this marker); Newington Veterans Memorial (approx. 0.3 miles away); First U.S. Girl Scout Day Camp (approx. half a mile away); National Iwo Jima Memorial (approx. 1.8 miles away); Brig.
 Gen. John Patterson House (approx. 2.2 miles away); Burgoyne Elms (approx. 2.4 miles away); Burgoyne Rest (approx. 2.4 miles away); Belvidere Area WWII Veterans (approx. 2.4 miles away).
 Touch for a list and map of all markers in Newington.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 14, 2011, by Michael Herrick of Southbury, Connecticut.
 This page has been viewed 624 times since then and 23 times this year.
 Photos: 1, 2. submitted on August 14, 2011, by Michael Herrick of Southbury, Connecticut.